 28 - Latina Authors

 In her time, Gabriela Mistral was admired and envied.
-In this episode, we will explore the good, the bad, and the ugly of Mistral’s thinking through her poetry, prose, and correspondence, which made her character and protagonist of the world scene in the first half of the 20th century.
+In this episode, we will explore the good and the bad of Mistral’s thinking through her poetry, prose, and correspondence, which made her character and protagonist of the world scene in the first half of the 20th century.

 The full bibliography can be found at the end of the transcript

 Poem: Thirst by Gabriela Mistral

 “All vessels are thirsty,” said the potter; “those we were talking about and those like mine, made of perishable clay.
 They were made like that, open, so that they can receive the dew of heaven, and also oh! so that their nectar can pour out quickly.